CapTen101/VLC-docs/README.md

 There are a lot of ways to install these requirements.
 Here are three of them:

-#### Install via Windows Subsystem for Linux
+#### Install via Windows Subsystem for Linux (Recommended)

-* Launch the `Microsoft Store` and install either the `Debian` or `Ubuntu` Windows Subsystem for Linux product.
+Windows Subsystem for Linux (WSL) is a compatibility layer for running Linux binary executables natively on Windows 10 and Windows Server 2019.
+* Using WSL for first time?
+Get started here [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+* You can either choose WSL 1 or WSL 2.
+Install `Ubuntu` or `Debian`.
 * Launch the application, and use the following commands:

 ```sh
 sudo apt-get update && sudo apt-get install python3 python3-pip make git
 ```

-At this point, commands to build this project are the same as on Linux system (cf. above).
+At this point, commands to build this project on WSL are the same as on Linux system (cf. above).

 #### Install via Msys2